Family Cycling Holidays in the Alps

 When we finally emerge from the forest the trail gives way to tarmac and we’re rolling smoothly once more, this time on the zigzag runs into the village of Cohennoz and a few kilometres further on, Les Chandelières.
 It’s late summer, but the valleys are still a picture of green freshness, unlike their counterparts heating up steadily on the plains far below.

-When we do it will no doubt all look very different, for Le Cernix has a direct high-speed chairlift connection to Mont Lachat (1591m), for skiers joining the Espace Diamant circuit, but for now our focus is the final gentle run into neighbouring Crest Voland.
+Le Cernix has a direct high-speed chairlift connection to Mont Lachat (1591m), for skiers joining the Espace Diamant circuit, but for now our focus is the final gentle run into neighbouring Crest Voland.
 Here we pause briefly, this time to check another high-speed chairlift, as this one is open in summer, and looks like it might just offer a useful kick-start to our return to Les Saisies.
 In fact it would, were we feeling up for some more uphill effort, but in the heat of the afternoon the idea loses much of its appeal, so we continue into the village for a chat with the tourist office staff about timings for our planned option, namely a bike-carrying bus service.

 It seems that we have an hour or so to wait for the bus, but since we can think of a lot worse places to be hanging around while waiting for a bus, we’re happy to spend some more time simply ambling lazily around the village, before relaxing with a couple of cold beers on the terrace of another bar.
 The location is in its own way similarly perfect, being not only opposite the tourist office but also right next to the bus stop.